NeilGirdhar/efax/README.rst

 distribution family.

 Each parametrization object has a shape, and so it can store any number of distributions.
-When operating on such objects, NumPy's broadcasting rules apply.
+Operations on these objects are vectorized.
-This is unlike SciPy where each distribution is represented by a single object, and so a thousand distributions need a thousand objects.
+This is unlike SciPy where each distribution is represented by a single object, and so a thousand distributions need a thousand objects, and corresponding calls to functions that operate on them.

 All parametrization objects are dataclasses using :python:`tjax.dataclass`.
 These dataclasses are a modification of Python's dataclasses to support JAX's “PyTree” type registration.